 The moment came to mount the Bride Maxis seats into the car.

 I feel old when I say it but I think seats have lost a lot of their style, these were a nightmare to track down and I managed to find the last few Bride Maxis III seats in existence, no longer in production these seats suit the era of car and the direction I am heading with it.

 The harnesses wrap around the harness bar at the perfect hight, I am using the Bride rails that came with the seats and I am happy with the position of them.

 I have a heap of gussets to make for the roll cage, the door bars along with the window reinforcements, the roof X and the rear X all need gusseting, ill be forming curved gussets that will give the cage a great shape that will compliment the seats and the dash, three items that really add form to the inside of a race car.

 Just a little update, I thought I would finish up the post with the final cage completed with its gussets.

 Remember earlier on in this post I spoke about my love for WRC fabrication?
 Well it probably comes as no surprise I went with these curved gussets.

-These took a lot of work and I filmed all this for our ETSfab roll cage course, in short I hand shaped a piece of hardwood that formed a buck that I was able to hammer the sheetmetal over to produce the gussets.
+These took a lot of work in short I hand shaped a piece of hardwood that formed a buck that I was able to hammer the sheetmetal over to produce the gussets.

 These give the chassis a real flowing aesthetic and add a heap of strength.